-Today's guest post is by an amazing speaker in her own right, Angi Courville.
+Today's guest post is by an amazing speaker in her own right, Angi Carhart.
 As we were simultaneously researching a volume of books to hone our storytelling sensibilities, Angi penned her own take on the subject.

 So you’ve decided to start working storytelling into your virtual communication toolbox!